MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 ### SSD considerations

 Solid state drives (SSDs) are fundamentally different than spindle-based hard disks.
 SSDs can handle higher volumes of I/O with lower latency.
-While SSDs can be expensive on a cost-per-Gigabyte basis, they're very cheap in terms of cost-per-I/O. However, capacity planning with SSDs involves asking yourself the same questions that you would about spindles: how many IOPS can it handle and and what is the latency of those IOPS?
+While SSDs can be expensive on a cost-per-Gigabyte basis, they're very cheap in terms of cost-per-I/O. However, capacity planning with SSDs involves asking yourself the same questions that you would ask about spindles: how many IOPS can they handle and and what is the latency of those IOPS?

 Here are some things you should consider when planning for SSDs: